-TRY Team: Ishmael Houston-Jones, Keith Hennessy, Snowflake Towers (Yoeme, Mayan), jose e. abad, Kevin O’Connor
+TRY Team: Ishmael Houston-Jones, Keith Hennessy, Snowflake Calver (Yoeme, Mayan), jose e. abad, Kevin O’Connor

 The TRY team’s collaborative work circles around the crises and potentials of land, healing, movement, consent, ownership and solidarity.
 We seek a soft experience where land acknowledgement and fascia can be woven into a single conversation.
 Where bodies are energies and powers at the same time, always entangled within the ecologies from which they emerge.
 By learning about each other, we become more aware of ourselves and the many contexts, contagions, and beings that shape and are shaped by our time together.

 Ishmael Houston-Jones is an award winning choreographer, improvisor, author, performer, teacher, and curator.
 Drawn to collaborations as a way to move beyond boundaries and the known, he celebrates the political aspect of cooperation.
 Houston-Jones curated hugely influential platforms historicizing Black experimental dance and the impact of AIDS on dance. www.ishmaelhouston-jones.com

 Snowflake Calver (she/her) is a Two-Spirit performance artist of Tzeltal Mayan (Chiapas, MX) and Yaqui (Sonora, MX/Arizona) heritage.
 As an indigenous artist, professional dancer, drag artist, and entrepreneur she has produced drag events throughout California curating a vehicle for political, social, and cultural activism through the artistry of her radical queerness.